 - What?
-Drive, housing, shafting, gears, bearings, motor, power supply - How?
+Drive, housing, shafting, gears, bearings, motor, power supply.
+This is a guide, your specific device may be different and not include all of these items. - How?
 How will you fabricate (general steps) the proposed device. - When?
-Approximate timeline (a bulleted milestone list will do) Make sure to factor in the turnaround time with the machine shop (Ken and Dave will make your designs).
-You will assemble them. - How much?
+Approximate timeline (a bulleted milestone list will do) Make sure to factor in the time for machine shop training. - How much?
 Your lab fund should provide some budget. - Concept: At least a hand drawn, clearly labelled sketch.
-If your drawing skills are wanting, use a drawing program. - · Safety: There are moving parts in the design.
+If your drawing skills are wanting, use a drawing program. - Safety: There are moving parts in the design.
 What are the design features for protection of the user and others from injury?

-To be efficient - use the project proposal as a running document that you update as the project progresses.
+To be efficient - use the project proposal as a running

+document that you update as the project progresses.
 Do not be verbose.
 Clear, concise points will full sentences should suffice.

-In this course, we use sketch to mean the drawing is at least hand drawn, clear and well labelled

-Week 3 Tutorial: Static failure Topics:

-Project: Project activity- with TAs, and instructors.

-Tutorial on Project Managment - One Page Project Manager

-Tutorial on motor selection

-3 Learning Outcome:

-By this week you should have a concept, identify the loads, free body diagrams, detailed sketches of the assembly and individual components.
+In this course, we use sketch to mean the drawing is at least hand drawn, clear and well labelled Face-to-face meeting (at least one person per group attend in person, the rest may attend virtually, try taking turns).
+Learning Outcome: 1, 2 Mon, Sep 27 - Fri, Oct 1 Topics: Week 3 Tutorial: Static failure Project: Project activity- with TAs, and instructors.
+Tutorial on Project Managment - One Page Project Manager Tutorial on motor selection By this week you should have a concept, identify the loads, free body diagrams, detailed sketches of the assembly and individual components.
 Identify gaps in your knowledge.
 For instance, the lecture for shaft design will be later in the course.
 Indicate to the TAs or instructor that you do not know how to size a component or select materials.
 It is your responsibility to seek help.
 Start preparing the Excel sheets for the stress analysis of component design.

-Mon, Sep 30 - Fri, Oct 4

-Topics: Week 4 Tutorial: Fatigue failure Project: Project activity- with TAs, and instructors.
+Learning Outcome: 3 Mon, Oct 4 - Fri, Oct 8 Topics: Week 4 Tutorial: Fatigue failure